Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 #### Step 5: Verify Plugins Are Enabled

 1. Go to **Dashboard** → **Plugins** → **My Plugins**
-2. Look for both:
+2. Verify both plugins are listed and "Active":
-   - ✅ **HomeScreenSections** - should show as "Active"
+   - ✅ **HomeScreenSections**
-   - ✅ **Auto-Collections-Random-Collections** - should show as "Active"
+   - ✅ **Auto Collections Random Collections**
-4. If either shows as disabled, click on it and enable it, then restart again
+3. If either shows as disabled, click on it, enable it, and restart again

 #### Step 6: Configure the Plugin (Optional)

 1. In **Dashboard** → **Plugins** → **My Plugins**
-2. Click on **Auto-Collections-Random-Collections**
+2. Click on **Auto Collections Random Collections**
-3. Set **Number of Random Collections** (default is 3, you can choose 1-20)
+3. Set **Number of Random Collections** (default is 3, you can choose any number)
-4. Click **Save**
+4. Click **Save Settings**
-5. Restart your server if you changed the setting

-#### Step 7: Enjoy Your Random Collections!
+#### Step 7: Check Your Home Screen!

 1. Navigate to your **Home Screen**
-2. You should now see random collections appearing!
+2. You should now see random collections appearing as sections!
-3. Collections will change on server restart and periodically when you reload the page
+3. Check the **Jellyfin logs** (Dashboard → Logs) for detailed information:
+   - Look for "Random Collections Home plugin initialized"
+   - See which collections were found: "Available collection: '{Name}'"
+   - Verify sections were registered: "Successfully registered section for collection '{Name}'"

+**Troubleshooting**: If you don't see sections, check the logs for:
+- "HomeScreenSections plugin not found" → Install HomeScreenSections first
+- "No collections found in library" → Create at least one collection
+- Detailed registration logs will show exactly what happened

 ---